Air Quality Alerts: How to Stay Healthy and Safe

 Air quality in many communities across Michigan and much of the eastern United States continues to be affected by smoke from ongoing Canadian wildfires.

-This week, pollution from the smoky fires is reaching levels considered unhealthy for sensitive groups.
-As a result, the Michigan Department of Environment, Great Lakes and Energy have issued an air quality alert: there will be elevated levels of fine particulate pollution in the air in central and southeast Michigan on Wednesday, June 7, Thursday, June 8 and Friday, June 9.
+This week, pollution from the smoky fires is reaching levels considered unhealthy for unusually sensitive groups.
+Per the U.S. Air Quality Index, there is elevated levels of fine particulate pollution in the air across Michigan.

 Fine particulate air pollution, also called PM2.5, poses a health risk because the particles are so small.
 Their microscopic size means that they can be inhaled and cause serious health problems, especially for individuals who are very young or very old; or for those with heart or lung diseases, including asthma.